appwebtech/Kubernates-End-to-End-App-Deployment/README.md

 ```
 </details>

 Upon applying the descriptor yaml file, the *mongodb-deployment* will remain unchanged as I had run it previously.
-K8s is idempotent or smart enough to know I applied the configuration previously so it won't apply it again.
+K8s is **idempotent** or smart enough to know I applied the configuration previously so it won't apply it again.

 ![image-3](./images/image-3)

 ![image-4](./images/image-4)

-## MongoExpress Deplloyment, Service & ConfigMap
+## MongoExpress Deployment, Service & ConfigMap

 With the same methodology I used previously, I have created the **mongo-express.yaml** descriptor file which I shall apply using kubectl and add the **service** which shall be accessible externally at port 8081 via HTTP protocol.
-The environment variables to configure the descriptor are available in [dockerhub](https://hub.docker.com/_/mongo-express) for mongo-express and [here](https://hub.docker.com/_/mongo) for mongodb, it's a matter of *copy-paste* if you want to avoid typos.
+The environment variables to configure the descriptor are available in [dockerhub](https://hub.docker.com/_/mongo-express) for mongo-express and [here](https://hub.docker.com/_/mongo) for mongodb, it's a matter of *copy-paste* if you want to avoid typos and know what you are doing.

 ```yaml
 apiVersion: apps/v1